getartistry/artistry/wp-content/plugins/premium-addons-for-elementor/readme.txt

 Requires at least: 4.5
 Tested up to: 4.9.8
 Requires PHP: 5.4
-Stable tag: 2.5.6
+Stable tag: 2.7.2
 License: GPL v3.0
 License URI: https://opensource.org/licenses/GPL-3.0

-20 Elementor Widgets and Addons like Grid, Modal Box, Carousel, Google Maps, Pricing Tables, Countdown, Testimonials, Blog, and much more.
+Elementor Widgets and Addons like Grid, Modal Box, Carousel, Google Maps, Pricing Tables, Countdown, Testimonials, Blog, and much more.

-== Important: ==
-Premium Dual Heading widget has been rebuilt to be 100% SEO compitable.
-Please make sure to check websites you built using Dual Heading widget as its styling may need to be amended.

 == Description ==
-20 Premium Elementor addons & widgets with numerous customization options that extends Elementor Page Builder capabilities to help you build impressive websites with no coding required.
+Premium Elementor addons & widgets with numerous customization options that extends Elementor Page Builder capabilities to help you build impressive websites with no coding required.
 Click [Here](https://premiumaddons.com/) to check addon elements’ demos.

 Premium Addons for elementor plugin’s widgets & addons are cross browser compatible and also fully responsive, Your website will rock on all browsers as well as tables and mobile devices.